Koda-Pig/hadeez/README.md

 9. Use event listeners instead of doing constant `if` checks where appropriate.
 A good example of this is a player interaction.
 Not something you want to be checking every single frame, better to have a listener.
 10. When creating multiple visuals inside of an object, ensure that one of the visuals is slightly bigger than the other (1% is enough).
 If they are left the same size, it can sometimes cause visual bugs.
 11. `static` keyword means that the variable belongs only to the class itself!
 Not instances of the class.
+12. Gotta remember to attach scripts, and references to things in the scripts in Unity UI as well.